 Your Personal Tutor will be introduced to you during the first week at Royal Holloway.
 They have particular responsibility for your welfare and academic development during your degree course.
 You will have an initial meeting with your Personal Tutor during your first week in the Department to help you settle into life at RHUL.
-Thereafter you and his or her other personal tutees (usually a group of 6-7 students) meet frequently during the first term.
+Thereafter you and his or her other personal tutees (usually a group of 7-8 students) meet frequently during the first term.
 In the first few weeks tutorials will concentrate on what we call 'study skills' - teaching you the basics of university life and ways of studying effectively.
+These sessions will follow up on material covered in the first-year 'techniques' lecture course.
 For the rest of the first term, and the second, you will have tutorials to support the lecture courses GG1001 and GG1003 in term 1, and GG1002 and GG1004 in term 2.
 Some of these will be held by your Personal Tutor, depending on their subject area, whilst others will be held with another member of staff.